Maui Ocean Center: Coral Restoration

+MOCMI operates one of only four land-based coral nurseries in the United States and strives to protect all rare and endemic species of coral in Hawai῾i.
+In the case of widespread coral die-off, MOCMI's coral repository will provide a safe haven for corals of Hawaiʻi and currently the gene bank at the center holds the largest number of ocean corals in the world with active research leading to the discovery of new corals.

 Sea Turtle Rescue

 MOC Marine Institute (MOCMI) works in partnership with NOAA Fisheries to coordinate the response to sick, injured, distressed, or expired sea turtles on the island of Maui, Hawaiʻi.
 All MOCMI sea turtle stranding response and rescue activities authorized under NOAA Permit: 21260.
 Sea turtles are rehabilitated and released back to the ocean after they have received proper care.